 Disputing UPS or DHL Express Adjustments

-If you wish to dispute an APV adjustment for a UPS or DHL Express label purchased in the PayPal Shipping Center, please contact our support team.
+If you wish to dispute an adjustment for a UPS or DHL Express label purchased in the PayPal Shipping Center, please contact our support team.